 8. Coffee and coffee filters

-Do a blind taste test, including testing a cup with half of your more-expensive coffee with half-generic.
+Do a blind taste test in which you try a cup with half of your more-expensive coffee with half generic.
 What’s at stake?
-Big bucks, if you’re paying for high-priced brand-advertised coffee.
+Big bucks, if you’re paying for high-priced, brand-advertised coffee.

 In addition, generic coffee filters do the job just fine, and at a better price.